lambdaclass/curse_of_mirra/docs/src/how_to_add_anim.md

 Now make sure if you have a AnimatorController for your character , if don't create one in unity top bar do:
 `Assets > Create > AnimatorController` renamed and move it to the `Assets/Animations` folder.

-When you have all your animations set , open the animatorController and drag the entry animation (Idle in our case) it will automatly connect to the entry state.
+When you have all your animations set , open the animatorController and drag the entry animation (Idle in our case) it will automatically connect it to the entry state.
 ![](./images/Entry.png)

-Then drag and drop in the animator the rest of the animations.Now we are ready to create the transitions 🤙.
+Then drag and drop into the animator the rest of the animations.Now we are ready to create the transitions 🤙.
 ![](./images/Drag_drop.png)

 Have in mind what we learned in the [Parameters](./animations.md) and create the respective parameters for each skill , in my case are `Walking`, `Skill1` and `Skill1Speed`.